ishank-juneja/ishank-juneja.github.io/_posts/blog/paper_reviews/2020-01-21-Policy-Iteration.md

 with every single improvable state.
 The paper shows that under such a scheme, the number of policies we rule out over every iteration is at least equal to the number of improvable states in that iteration.
 Using this result, the authors derive an upper-bound of $O( 2^{n} )$ policy iterations for a two action MDP under
 Greedy Policy Iteration.
-Here and below n is the number of states in the MDP.
+Here and below $n$ is the number of states in the MDP.

 Random Policy Iteration on the other hand chooses to accept the improvement offered by each state with probability half.
 For this randomised algorithm, the authors show that $\Omega (2^{m} )$ policies can be ruled at out at every iteration with a constant probability.
 Here $m$ is the number of improvable states for the current iteration.
 As is apparent from this result, it is possible to obtain a tighter upper-bound for Randomized PI as compared to Greedy PI, and the authors